ShaneCurcuru/mutualaidarlington.org/books.md

 ## Used Bookstores Worth Buying From

 Can't wait for shipping?
-[There are tons of online library programs](/parents/#library-programs-online).
+[There are tons of online library programs](/parents/#library-programs-online), and Arlingtonian [Steve Rothman has a great explainer about online libraries](https://sites.google.com/site/arlingtonbookgroup/home/digital-book-guide)!
 {: .pullrightbox .notice--info }

 Yes, Virginia, used books are just as good as new.
 Here are some worthwhile used booksellers to check out.